walmartlabs/thorax/README.md

 ### template *{{template name [options]}}*

-Embed a template inside of another, as a string.
+Narrative: Embed a template inside of another, as a string.
 An associated view (if any) will not be initialized.

-By default the template will be called with the current context but extra options may be passed which will be added to the context.
+API: By default the template will be called with the current context but extra options may be passed which will be added to the context.

     {{template "path/to/template" key="value"}}